rush-db/rushdb/docs/docs/working-with-rushdb-sdk/deleting-records.md

   throw error;
 }
 ```
-This complex example demonstrates how to manage related records within a transaction during delete operations.
+This complex example demonstrates how to manage related records within a transaction during deleteById operations.

 ### Conclusion

-This section covered how to delete records using the `Model` class.
+This section covered how to deleteById records using the `Model` class.
 By understanding these methods and their parameters, you can effectively manage your application's data lifecycle with the RushDB SDK.
 The next sections will delve into other advanced operations and best practices.